island-is/handbook/environment-setup.md

 Each application needs to be classified in each of these dimensions:

 - importance
   - `critical` - this application provides an essential service.
-It is design decisions need to be reviewed by DevOps team at the inception of the application.
+Its design decisions must be reviewed by the DevOps team at the inception of the application.
 It cannot use proprietary tech.
   - `non-critical` - optional service that might take some time to bring on-line in case of a disaster or moving to on-premise
 - SLA
   - `personal` - services for individuals.
 9-5 and MTTR 5 hours?